-In this test, the initiator is cyclicaly toggled between rapid shutdown position and normal operation position with the following cycle time: 1minute normal operation, 1 minute rapid shutdown position.
-For some specific needs, manufacturers of transmitters or receivers could specify more than 1 minute for the normal operation part of the cycle (longer re-start time).
+In this test, the initiator shall be cyclically toggled between rapid shutdown position and normal operation position with the following cycle time: 1 minute normal operation, 1 minute rapid shutdown position.
+For some specific needs, manufacturers of transmitters or receivers may specify more than 1 minute for the normal operation part of the cycle (longer re-start time) but for no longer than 5 minutes.

-Interoperability test description Identifier "repeated Start and Stop process" interoperability test Verify that the rapid shutdown mode can be activated cyclicaly and properly through a Test objective minimum number of cycles (5).
-This test is performed with a long string (ZL=284 to 304uH) The initiator is in "normal operation" position, the transmitter and the receiver are Dro tost to a DC supply simulating a PV module), and the transmitter is sending the "keep alive signal" The string voltage and string current correspond to the standard operating conditions conditions.
-This test is done with a long PV string impedance ($ZL=284$ to 304 μH).
-The conditions initiator is cyclicaly toggled between rapid shutdown position and normal operation position with the following cycle time: 1minute normal operation, 1 minute rapid shutdown position.
-Test sequence Verdict Step Step pass fail 1 The initiator is switched to the "Rapid shutdown" position and after less than 4 seconds the transmitter stops sending the keep alive Х Х signal on the PV DC line.
-2 After less than 17 seconds, the receiver has completed the demodulation of the keep alive signal, the string current is loff.
+Interoperability test description Identifier "repeated Start and Stop process" interoperability test Test objective Verify that the rapid shutdown mode can be activated cyclically and properly through a minimum number of cycles (5).
+This test shall be performed with a long string (ZL=284 to 304uH) Pre-test conditions The initiator is in "normal operation" position, the transmitter and the receiver are properly powered (the receiver is connected to a PV module with sun or is connected to a DC supply simulating a PV module), and the transmitter is sending the "keep alive signal".
+The string voltage and string current correspond to the standard operating conditions.
+This test shall be performed with a long PV string impedance (ZL=284 to 304uH).
+The initiator shall be cyclically toggled between rapid shutdown position and normal operation position with the following cycle time: 1minute normal operation, 1 minute rapid shutdown position.
+Test sequence Verdict Step Step pass fail 1 The initiator is switched to the "Rapid shutdown" position and after less than 4 seconds the transmitter stops sending the keep alive signal on the PV DC line. x x 2 After less than 17 seconds, the receiver has completed the demodulation of the keep alive signal, the string current is loff.
 After less than 30 seconds, the string voltage is Voff.
 3 1 minute after rapid shutdown activation, the initiator is switched back to normal operation.
-Both the transmitter and the receiver switch back to normal operation (sending and receiving the keep alive signal) 4 Step 1 to 3 are repeated 5 times
+Both the transmitter and the receiver switch back to normal operation (sending and receiving the keep alive signal) 4 Step 1 to 3 shall be repeated 5 times